 Payables include liabilities, accrued expenses owed by the Fund and any distributions declared which are unpaid as at the end of the reporting period.
+These amounts are recognised initially at fair value and subsequently measured at amortised cost.

 A separate distribution payable is recognised in the statement of financial position.